 Borax is known as sodium borate, sodium tetraborate, or disodium tetraborate.
 It is a naturally occurring mineral found in soil, plants and even within our own bodies.
 It is an important boron compound, a mineral, and a salt of boric acid.
-Powdered borax are white soft, colorless crystals that dissolve easily in water.
+Powdered borax is white soft, colorless crystals that dissolve easily in water.

 Most borax comes from a mine in Boron, California, which is the largest, most economically sound, and environmentally sustainable mine in the United States.
 The product of Mule Team 20 comes from this mine.